-The contents of this work are subject to change both through the Code Development Cycles and the governmental body that enacts the code into law.
+The contents of this work are subject to change through both the Code Development Cycles and the governmental body that enacts the code into law.
 For more information regarding the code development process, contact the Codes and Standards Development Department of the International Code Council.

-While the development procedure of the International Private Sewage Disposal Code assures the highest degree of care, ICC, its members and those participating in the development of this code do not accept any liability resulting from compliance or noncompliance with the provisions because ICC and its founding members do not have the power or authority to police or enforce compliance with the contents of this code.
+While the development procedure of the International Private Sewage Disposal Code ensures the highest degree of care, the ICC, its members and those participating in the development of this code do not accept any liability resulting from compliance or noncompliance with the provisions because the ICC does not have the power or authority to police or enforce compliance with the contents of this code.
 Only the governmental body that enacts the code into law has such authority.